1. Complete the Online Admission Application

-After the testing is completed, a conference will be scheduled with the parents and the appropriate principal to discuss results and the admission decision.
+5. You will be notified by phone or a conference may be scheduled with parents to discuss results and the admission decision.

-Upon acceptance, parents will be given ten days to return the enrollment form with the tuition prepayment to hold a space for their child.
+Upon acceptance, parents will be given ten days to return the enrollment contract with the enrollment deposit to hold a space for their child.

 Before a student is enrolled, the following forms must be on file: a copy of the student’s birth certificate, a copy of the student’s social security card, a Georgia Certificate of Immunization, and a Georgia Certificate of Ear, Eye, and Dental Examinations.
 According to Georgia law, these records must be on file within 30 days of enrollment in order for the student to continue in school.